thrashr888/cool-website/readme.md

     > terraform plan
     > terraform apply

-But... just push the code and use TFE to deploy.
+But... just push the code and use TFC to deploy.
 Workspace name is `pthrasher_v2/cool-website`.